 - Psychoanalytic principles relevant to child psychiatry

-You will also be able to participate in unique clinics to deliver medical-psychiatry care to children with complex needs, such as:
+Fellows will also be able to participate in unique clinics to deliver medical-psychiatry care to children with complex needs, including but not limited to:

 - 22q deletion syndrome